richafnu/Viva/Viva/insights/advanced/admin/upload-org-data-admin-center.md

 # Upload and maintain data through the Microsoft 365 admin center

-Starting December 5, 2024, organizational data uploads must be done in Organizational data in Microsoft 365 through the Microsoft 365 admin center, *not* the Viva Insights Advanced Analytics app.
+Viva Insights is transitioning tenants to upload organizational data through the Microsoft 365 admin center.
+This move is being completed in phases, and your tenant admin will receive a notification prior to your scheduled transition.
+Until you receive such notification, please continue uploading your organizational data as you currently do.

 Organizational data in Microsoft 365 centralizes organizational data uploads across Viva and Microsoft 365 apps, making it faster to reuse your organizational data across multiple apps without needing to upload data for each app separately.